Tomato converter: whole tomatoes, cups, grams

 Frequently Asked Questions

-- How much does a medium tomato weigh?
+- How much does a large tomato weigh?

 - Which tomato variety should I use?